DigitalInBlue/Celero/README.md

 After the baseline is complete, each individual test is ran.
 Each test is executed and measured in the same way, however, there is an additional metric reported: Baseline.
 This compares the time it takes to compute the benchmark to the baseline.
 The data here shows that CeleroBenchTest.Complex1 takes 1.007949 times longer to execute than the baseline.

+####Statistically Sound Results

+In order to use Celero for real science, there are three primary factors to consider when reviewing results.
+Firstly, you MUST check the generated assembly for your test.
+There are different paths to viewing the assembly for different compilers, but essentially this must be done to ensure that you did not optimize out critical code.
+You must also verify, via assembly, that you are comparing apples to apples.

+Once that is sorted out, you should run just the "Baseline" case several times.
+The "us/Iteration" and "Iterations/sec" should not fluctuate by any significant degree between runs.
+If they do, then ensure that your number of iterations is sufficiently large as to overcome the timer resolution on your machine.
+Once the number of iterations is high enough, ensure that you are performing a statistically significant number of samples.
+Lore has it that 30 samples is good, but use your own science to figure out the best number for your situation.

+Finally, you need to ensure that the number of iterations and samples is producing stable output for your experiment cases.
+These numbers may be the same as your now-stable baseline case.

+One factor that can impact the number of samples and iterations required is the amount of work that your experiment is doing.
+For cases where you are utilizing Celero's "problem space" functionality to scale up the algorithms, you can corresponding scale down the number of iterations.
+Doing so can reduce the total run time of the larger experiments by doing less iterations, buy while still maintaining a statistically meaningful measurement.
+(It saves you time.)

 ###Threaded Benchmarks
 Celero can automatically run threaded benchmarks.
 BASELINE_T and BENCHMARK_T can be used to launch the given code on its own thread using a user-defined number of concurrent executions.  celeroDemoMultithread illustrates using this feature.
 When defining these macros, the use the following format: